nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **Aspect: How pin executes:**

-* **Alternative 1:** Person has a boolean field isPinned to indicate if the person is pinned or not.
+* **Alternative 1:** Contact has a boolean field isPinned to indicate if the contact is pinned or not.
     * Pros: Easy to implement, less memory usage
     * Cons: Less flexibility in expanding the usage of pin.

-* **Alternative 2 (current choice):** Person has Pin object to indicate if the person is pinned or not.
+* **Alternative 2 (current choice):** Contact has Pin object to indicate if the contact is pinned or not.
     * Pros: More flexible to expand, other methods can be added to Pin if needed.
     * Cons: Will use more memory.